Backcountry Guides' Favorite Backpacks | Pro Choices and Reviews

 Kenichi Minegishi (KinTouN)

-was inspired by surfing and discovered the allure of backcountry skiing.
-He has been a backcountry guide since 2013.
-"Just like gliding on the waves, which are the energy of nature, I want to ski on natural snow-capped mountains, climb mountains on my own two feet, and ski as I please.
-It is the risk that gives me a sense of freedom.
+His passion for backcountry skiing began with surfing, and he has been a backcountry guide since 2013.
+"Just like riding the waves, which are the energy of nature, I wanted to ski on natural snow-covered mountains, climb the mountains with my own two feet, and ski as I pleased.
+The risks are what give me a sense of freedom.
 I want to continue backcountry skiing for the rest of my life."

 https://kintoun.jp/